ZipingL/EE461S_Projects/README.md

 #Note to anyone who is viewing this repo
 One day, when my student account expires, this repo will become public.
-If you are viewing this as a public repo, and you are currently working on project 2, I strongly recommend you do simply just copy what is done here.
+If you are viewing this as a public repo, and you are currently working on projects pintos, I strongly recommend you do not simply just copy what is done here.
 Feel free to use this as a reference, or a guide if you are lost, but if you simply use this to finish your project for no good reason, you are setting yourself up for failure for your class.